Calendar icon May 17, 2023

 • What our tenant liability insurance product can cover

-What is Property Management Insurance
+What is Property Management Insurance?

-Property management insurance is protection for property managers against the risk of damages or claims against you from residents or clients.
+Property management business insurance is protection for property managers against the risk of damages or claims against you from residents or clients.

-Why Property Managers Need Insurance
+Why Property Managers Need Liability Insurance Coverage

 Property managers are responsible for a lot.
-Managing people’s homes means that property managers take on considerable risks.
+Managing people’s homes means that property managers take on considerable liability risks.
 Claims of injury or property damage can lead to serious financial losses if you aren’t protected.

-Insurance ensures you’re not liable for the costs of these inevitable parts of life.
+Property management company insurance ensures you’re not liable for the costs of these inevitable parts of life.

 At Second Nature, we’ve worked with professional property managers across the country and seen several different approaches to insurance.